 Both rheumatoid arthritis (RA) and osteoarthritis (OA) are characterized by inflammation of the joints.
 RA is distinguished from OA when the inflammation leads to bone and cartilage damage.
 OA pain tends to be more limited and localized, while RA pain can be diffuse and debilitating.
 Both RA and OA can stem from autoimmune disorders, in which the immune system attacks the body’s own tissues or from infection, injury, or other factors.
 RA can affect any joint in the body but can also affect the eyes, skin, lungs, and kidneys.
 RA typically affects women more than men.

-Work With Your Doctor to Adjust Your RA Medications.
+Consult a Doctor to Adjust Your RA Medications.

 Do not Worry About Minor Side Effects of Rheumatoid Arthritis.